 Spiker, Ted.
 Journalism.
 Creative activities: Writing for national consumer magazines.
 Specializes in health, fitness, narrative and essays.
-Author of one book about biology and psychology of weight loss (DOWN SIZE, October 2014), co-author of 15 books, including New York Times best-selling series YOU: The Owner's Manual.
-Work has also appeared in TIME.com; Outside; Fortune; O, The Oprah Magazine; Men's Health, Women's Health; Esquire.com; Best Life; Reader's Digest; Runner's World; Prevention; St. Petersburg Times; Writer's Digest; The Philadelphia Inquirer Sunday Magazine and more.
-Writes "The Bug Guy Blog" for Runner's World.
+Author of book about science and soul of dieting and weight loss (DOWN SIZE, October 2014), co-author of about 20 books, including New York Times best-selling series YOU: The Owner's Manual with Dr. Mehmet Oz and Dr. Michael Roizen and New York Times best-selling AgeProof with Dr. Michael Roizen and Jean Chatzky.
+Work has also appeared in TIME.com; Outside; Fortune; O, The Oprah Magazine; Men's Health, Women's Health; Esquire.com; Best Life; Reader's Digest; Runner's World; AARP The Magazine; Prevention; St. Petersburg Times; Writer's Digest; The Philadelphia Inquirer Sunday Magazine and more.
+Writes "The Big Guy Blog" for Runner's World.
 Former articles editor for Men's Health magazine.
 Also interested in research about the magazine industry with special emphasis on the effects and trends in magazine covers.
 Scholarly paper about the images portrayed in 9/11 magazine covers appeared in the Journal of Magazine and New Media Research; book chapter on magazine-cover research in The Routledge Handbook of Magazine Research (2015).
-Courses taught include Sports Media & Society, Advanced Magazine & Feature Writing, Applied Magazines, Magazine Management,

-Journalism as Literature, Health and Science Writing, and others.
+Courses taught include Sports Media & Society, Advanced Magazine & Feature Writing, Applied Magazines, Magazine Management, Journalism as Literature, Health and Science Writing, and others.